byrek/autocan/Readme.md

 # "To measure is to know.
-If You can't measure it, You can't improve it".
-Lord Kelvin.
+If You can't measure it, You can't improve it" Lord Kelvin.

 # A word of introduction to SCADA